Executive Order 14172: Publishing industry

-Among print publishers, Rand McNally stated that they would wait for the Department of the Interior to conduct legal and public review before making any adjustments to their atlases.
-The gulf's label remains unchanged in their 2026 road atlas of North America.
+Among print publishers, Rand McNally stated that they would wait for the Department of the Interior to conduct legal and public review, eventually changing the label to "Gulf of America (Gulf of Mexico)" in their 2027 road atlases of North America.
 Japanese map and textbook publisher Teikoku Shoin said they would maintain the name Gulf of Mexico for the 2025–2026 school year and would reassess afterwards.

 The Encyclopædia Britannica renamed their entries for Denali and the Gulf of Mexico to "Mount McKinley" and the "Gulf of Mexico / Gulf of America", while keeping "Gulf of Mexico" for all references to the gulf in other entries, after stating that they would retain "Gulf of Mexico" for their mostly international audience.
 An online merchant quickly capitalized on the executive order, selling out of Gulf of America-branded globes, maps, and other merchandise.
 Iranian publisher Gitashenasi issued a Persian language map of the United States that labels the gulf as both "Gulf of America" (خلیج امریکا) and "Gulf of Mexico" (خلیج مکزیک).

 Cultural institutions have expressed concern that recent changes by the National Endowment for the Arts could jeopardize federal grants for works of literature that contradict the Trump administration's executive orders, including by referring to the Gulf of Mexico by its traditional name.